What Is Evolutionary Fitness? (Example, Problem, Explain)

 Evolution changes over time and could take place because natural selection has occurred.
 Natural selection is a mechanism of evolution.
 It doesn’t necessarily mean that the allele for lighter color is gone completely.

 The allele could be recessive and carried within the population.
-Because of processes like crossing over and mutations, there are opportunities for variety.
-But if this habitat and predators do not change, darker frogs will continue to more fitness.
+There are opportunities for variety because of processes like crossing over and mutations.
+But darker frogs will remain more fit if this habitat and predators do not change.
 Variations or mutations are not things that a frog can “will” itself to have.

 Mutations and variations are random.
 It’s possible they might not affect an organism’s fitness.
 So, in that case, the genes are being passed on if that organism happens to reproduce.
 Or variations and mutations could be harmful.